jpedromergulhao/flowvahub/README.md

 # FlowvaHub - Rewards Dashboard

-This project features a great UI, robust authentication flows, and secure data handling using Supabase.
+This project focuses on a high-fidelity UI, secure authentication flows, and server-side–validated reward logic built with Supabase.

 ## 🚀 Overview